AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Use_Array_Slices

-Flag ``for`` loops if a loop contains a single assignment statement, and this statement is an assignment between array components and such a loop can be replaced by a single assignment statement with array slices or array objects as the source and the target of the assignment.
+Flag ``for`` loops if a loop contains a single assignment statement, and this statement is an assignment between array components or between an array component and a constant value, and such a loop can be replaced by a single assignment statement with array slices or array objects as the source and the target of the assignment.